Dead Cells: Development

-Motion Twin opted to use Steam's early access approach to both gauge player interest and to obtain feedback on game features and the balance from procedural generation.
-The team feared the stigma around indie games at the time, fueled by industry speculation of an "indiepocalypse" where too many indie games would have caused a collapse of the video game market around 2015, an event which never occurred.
-Motion Twin did not want to release too early within early access, and made sure the first version available, while only about 30 to 40% complete, had tight combat and gameplay controls that players would appreciate.
+Motion Twin opted to use Steam's early access approach to both gauge player interest and to obtain feedback on game features.
+The team feared the stigma around indie games at the time, fueled by industry speculation of an "indiepocalypse" where too many indie games would cause a collapse of the video game market around 2015, an event which never occurred.
+Motion Twin did not want to release too early within early access, and made sure the first version available, while about 30 to 40% complete, had tight combat and gameplay controls that players would appreciate.
 This allowed the team to address balance issues, as the developers did not want to punish players for a specific style of play, and used feedback to address this.
-This allowed them to design short combat encounters, and assure that maneuvering within the game's levels itself was not a challenge to the player.
 Motion Twin planned for the game to spend about a year in early access before its full release, during which time the content was created and incorporated after player feedback on both bug reports and feature suggestions.
 Lead designer Sébastien Bénard estimated that 40 to 50% of the features in the final game were drawn from feedback during early access.

 The plot of Dead Cells was not intended from the beginning.
 Motion Twin felt that the addition of a story would take away from the action, and wanted to include the most basic narrative possible.
 As the game progressed through early access, the developers decided to include a minor story after players found their world compelling.
 Over time, the plot was compiled into a half-French half-English document, and became more and more complex.
 Although the levels have a number of hints towards the story, Motion Twin withheld some of the details and utilized the nonlinear gameplay to keep the narrative vague, hoping players would piece together the story for themselves.